 Spanish classes online

 The Internet is also helping Spanish to spread around the world.
-In addition, to Spanish-speaking culture is spread through cinema, art, and music, we can’t forget that there are a lot of Spanish websites and YouTube videos, too!
+In addition to this, Spanish-speaking culture is being spread through cinema, art, and music.
+We mustn’t forget that there are a lot of Spanish websites and YouTube videos, too!

 So if you want to work in a Spanish speaking country, utilise all of the resources that are available to you in order to ensure maximum success.
 In fact, thanks to such an array of resources that are now available at the click of a button, it has never been easier to learn the Spanish language.